 Please contact us using the form below.
 We will expect the following from contributors:

 - 2–3 representative samples of video games criticism of 1500 words or more.
 This material need not have previously been published.
 If you don’t have a link to a website, we’ll contact you with a request for supporting documents.

 - Pitch (500 words maximum) for a games criticism or feature piece in your own style: original, entertaining, insightful, personal.
 We are looking for work that can be enjoyed by readers who have not played video games previously, as well as existing players.

 Five out of Ten does not pay a salary for commissioned work.
-Writers will be paid 20% of the issue’s profit (minus transaction fees and infrastructural costs) for a minimum of one year from the magazine’s publication date.
+Writers will be paid a share of the issue’s profit (minus transaction fees and infrastructural costs) for a minimum of one year from the magazine’s publication date.
 No minimum wage can or will be promised by the editor.